 Wired or Wireless?

-A great example of this is the Powerseries Neo security system.
+A great example of this is the Powerseries Neo security alarm system.
 It offers all the reliability of a hardwired system but it uses wireless devices.
-With its PowerG connectivity, it has a wireless range of more than a mile and it uses 128-bit encryption to maintain signal security.
+With its PowerG connectivity, it has a wireless range of more than a mile and it uses 128-bit encryption to maintain signal protection.
 If you are looking for a wireless system that is reliable and easy to use, there are few that can match the capabilities of the Neo.

 As an example, the above-mentioned Helix panel can support up to 96 zones.
 That should be enough for most small to medium size structures.
-You also have panels like the IQ Panel 2 from Qolsys.
-It is one of the most advanced security panels currently available and it can support up to 128 wireless zones.
+You also have alarm panels like the IQ Panel 2 from Qolsys.
+It is one of the most advanced safety panels currently available and it can support up to 128 wireless zones.

-Do I want home automation features as well?
+Do I want Home Automation Features as well?